xzcvczx/mla-legacy/Graphics/Multi-App/Resources/GMAP Demo ReadMe.txt

 IMPORTANT:
 The GRC project InternalResourceMultiApp.xml is included in this directory to show how the fonts are generated.

-Before opening the project in the grc.java download the required (*.ttf) font files first and place it in same directory where the xml project is located.
+Before opening the project in the grc.java download the required (*.ttf) font files first and place the font files in their respective directories in the
+<install dir>/Microchip/Graphics/Fonts directory.
+Each font will have its own sub-directory.

+1. <install dir>/Microchip/Graphics/Fonts/firefly/fireflysung.ttf
+2. <install dir>/Microchip/Graphics/Fonts/unbatang/UnBatang_0613.ttf
+3. <install dir>/Microchip/Graphics/Fonts/gentium/Gentium.ttf
+where: install_dir is the location where the Microchip Application Libraries (MLA) are installed.

 It is also important that the file names of the *.ttf are the same.
 If they are not the grc.java will generate an error when you load the project files.
 The file names used are:
 1. fireflysung.ttf
 2. UnBatang_0613.ttf